Sir Sandford Fleming Park

 Sir Sandford Fleming Park is a 95 acre Canadian urban park located in the community of Jollimore in Halifax Regional Municipality.
-It is also known as Dingle Park, named after the town of Dingle in southwestern Ireland.
+It is also known as Dingle Park or simply The Dingle, named after the town of Dingle in southwestern Ireland.
 The park was donated to the people of Halifax by Sir Sandford Fleming.
 The centrepiece of the park is an impressive tower that commemorates Nova Scotia's achievement of representative government in 1758.
 Constructed between 1908 and 1912, the Memorial Tower was erected during the same period of building other commemorative towers in the British Commonwealth, notably Cabot Tower in Bristol, England (1898) and Cabot Tower in St. John's (1900).

 History

 During the 1880s Sir Sandford Fleming, famous for introducing standard time to North America, established a summer retreat on property fronting Halifax's Northwest Arm, after he finished constructing the Intercolonial Railway.
 He called his retreat The Dingle, the name that is still used today.

 The park contains two walking trails passing through forests, heath barrens, saltwater marsh, and a large pond (Frog Pond).
 As well, the park also hosts a small sandy beach.
 The water quality of the beach had been a long, contentious issue due to decades of raw sewage being dumped into the Northwest Arm.
 Following the completion of new sewage treatment facilities in 2008, many of these concerns were allayed.
 Swimmers should check the municipality's website, and note that users should not swim at the Dingle beach for three days after heavy rainfall.